hamzanadeveloper/recordingapp/d1/product-and-planning.md

 #### **Communications:**

 -   CSC301 project team will meet with Sick Kids on a weekly basis, either in person or online.
+In these meetings, the team will give an update on our development progress.
+If there are new features pushed, we will desmonstrate these features to Sick Kids representatives using Expo as a simulator.
+We will log feedbacks, and adjust the application accordingly.

 -   CSC301 team will aim to have as many of its members in attendance at the meeting as possible.
+Should a member fail to be present at a meeting with Sick Kids, a legitmate reason for absence will be provided.

+-   The team will, to the best of their ability, ensure that all commits to the master branch are clear, so that should a TA or professor wish to review our work, they will be able to do so easily.
+The team will also aim to notify the TA and professor as soon as possible if any unforeseen incidents occur and require special accomodation.

 #### **Meeting:**

--   CSC301 project team will meet internally on a weekly basis.

--   SickKids requirements will be completed using the Agile workflow.
+-   CSC301 project team will meet internally on a weekly basis where Sick Kids requirements will be completed following the Agile workflow.
+We will iterate through tickets, where each ticket represents a stage in the project's completion.
+These tickets will be set up according to Sick Kids requirements and Sick Kids representatives will be updated upon ticket completion.

--   Features and sub-features will be assigned to subsets of CSC301 team.
+-   In these meetings, a ticket will be divided into sections by features and sub-features, which will be assigned to subsets of CSC301 team.

 -   For every weekly meeting, progress updates will be given and new responsibilities will be assigned, iterating overall progress.

+-   All meetings will be logged in our google drive folder.

 #### **Conflict resolution:**